candoizo/coinprs/README.md

 Please include your operating system, rust versions, configuration, where you installed the package / how you are using it.
 Thanks in advance!

+If you have a particular feature request or inconsistency wirth addressing, include reasoning for why it would be a good change.
+Thanks!

 ## @TODO

--   More modular
--   Web interfacing
--   Streaming updates
--   Prune gratiuitous crates
--   Optional interactive interfaces!
--   Optional database collections!
+- Things, for sure.

 ## License

+Apache 2.0 License

 Following conditions must be met:

 -   Improvements / new features must be passed back to this project
 -   Bug fixes / additional enhancements must be documented

 To be determined...